nic-dgl103-f24-cvs1/project-Cedric1z/.github/README.md

 As for colors, I feel like the current colour usage is a bit overwhelming; it's solely green, but I think it'd benefit from a slight usage of white or black to create some contrast.

-Three colors would be green, white, black
+Three colors would be green, white, black.

+The website has a lot of images, but they're a bit hard to find due to their size.
+I think there should be some large images on the homepage—perhaps even one as a background image for the website.